- 1 1-800-HURT-911® NY Car Accident Attorneys

 Our client was seriously injured with a broken ankle in this car accident

-Don’t take chances with a lawyer who doesn’t understand how to properly handle injuries from car accidents or an attorney who just doesn’t make the effort necessary.
-Call the Dream Team now for a free consultation:
+Don’t take chances with a car accident lawyer who doesn’t understand how to properly handle injuries from car accidents or an attorney who just doesn’t make the effort necessary.

 Car Accident Resources